Search

 Icon representing resources for rural and remote patients Provides resources for patients living in rural and remote Australia

-If you are a healthcare professional working in rural or remote Australia, we have tailored patient resources that address the unique challenges of living with coronary heart disease in these regions.
+If you are a health professional working in rural or remote Australia, we have tailored information to address the unique challenges of living with coronary heart disease in these regions.

 We’ve developed a range of resources to help you start a conversation about MyHeart MyLife with your patients.
 Download copies or place an order on the Heart Foundation Shop.